Zhuinden/realm-monarchy/README.md

 });
 ```

-All listening and copying happens on a background looper thread.
+Listening for copied/mapped results happens on a background looper thread.

+Listening for managed results happens on the UI thread.

 ## License